 I’m not writing these in any particular order, but if I was, this one would probably be at the top of my hit list.
 Let me spell this out for you; telling a dealer you’re a cash buyer is not going to get you a discount in this day and age.

 Dealers can make more profit out of finance and add-ons than they do out of the vehicle itself, so declaring yourself as a cash buyer will tell them you’re a limited profit opportunity, so why should they bend over backward to give you a great deal?

 This annoying myth goes back to a time before car dealerships became multi-million dollar professional operations that are run properly.
 The only reason a car dealer wanted cash in days gone by was to keep a sale off the books and away from the IRS.
 If they were not going to have to pay tax on a sale it would have been in their interest to share a little of that windfall with you to get a deal done.

 These days, I’d say that if someone at a franchise dealer is trying to encourage you to pay cash you should walk away.
 It’s hard to think of a genuine reason why they would.

 4. The best prices are always online

-And believe me, even if they can only match an online price it’s better to buy from a local dealership than getting a car shipped to you from a distant supplier.
-A local dealer will value you as a customer who they’ll want to keep attracting for servicing, maintenance and future sales.
+And believe me, even if they can only match an online price it’s better to buy from a local dealership than to get a car shipped to you from a distant supplier.
+A local dealer will value you as a customer who they’ll want to keep attracting for servicing, maintenance, and future sales.
 To a distant online seller, you’re just another statistic.